thymeleaf/thymeleaf-docs/docs/articles/layouts.md

 Dialect which layout should be used to decorate given view.

 And what about *Natural Templates* using the Layout Dialect?
 Again, possible!
-In just the same way as with Tiles Dialect, you simply need to add some prototyping-only markup around the fragments being included in your templates and that's it!
+You simply need to add some prototyping-only markup around the fragments being included in your templates and that's it!